songyuew/hkecert/README.md

 ## Functions

 Hong Kong Post is acting as the CA to connect legal identities with digital certificates.
-Therefore, signed messages can be used for identity verification or proof of true willingness.
+Therefore, signed messages can be used for identity verification or proof of true willingness (signer's authentication, data integrity and non-repudiation).
 - Sign message
 - Verify signature
 - Encrypt message